Energeticism: Lübeck debate

 The Lübeck Scientific Conference (Lübeck Naturforscherversammlung) took place in September 1895, with mathematician Georg Helm and Ostwald supporting energeticism in the debate, and Boltzmann and mathematician Felix Klein supporting atomism.
 Boltzmann had already prepared his arguments in private correspondence with Ostwald after the publication of his book.
 Mach was not present.
 Arnold Sommerfeld records his impression of the conference:

 After the conference, Helm and Ostwald hurried to write response articles.
-Mach finished his book Principles of the Theory of Heat in 1886, in which he recorded that energeticism, even if flawed, was better to Boltzmann's mechanistic theories.
+Mach finished his book Principles of the Theory of Heat in 1886, in which he recorded that energeticism, even if flawed, was better than Boltzmann's mechanistic theories.
 Max Planck wrote an article after the conference "Against the New Energetics", in opposition to Ostwald's theory.

 Duhem's energetics

 In France, energetics (énergetique) was championed by physicist and science philosopher Pierre Duhem.
 He was convinced that all chemistry and physics, including mechanics, electricity and magnetism, could be derived from thermodynamic principles.
 He opposed the idea of atoms as constituents of matter.

 Duhem wrote a publication in 1897 on chemical mechanics where he used the term energetics.
 This publication developed into a thermodynamics course from 1898 to 1899, unofficially titled "Énergetique".
 Duhem developed an specialized course on energetics from 1904 to 1909, to be published later.

 Duhem send a draft of his critique on James Clerk Maxwell's electrodynamics to Pierre Curie in 1902.
 He found Duhem's critique imprudent and lacking a proper alternative.
 Curie told Duhem "I am in complete disagreement with your theory of magnetism".

 In 1903, Jean Baptiste Perrin in his book Traité de la chimie physique criticised energetics for its "theoretical obscurities".
 A year later, Paul Langevin was the first to take his disagreement with Duhem publicly during symposium at the Musée de pédagogie in Paris.
 Langevin referred to energeticism as an ignorabimus, attempting to set limitations on scientific knowledge.

 Duhem finally published his two volume Treatise on energetics (Traité d'energétique) in 1911 which was well received by Ostwald and Helm.
-None of Albert Einstein contributions were mentioned.
+None of Albert Einstein's contributions were mentioned.